BOTCoinNetwork/botcoincli/README.md

 This is a wrapper around [`bvm-cli-test`](https://github.com/mosaicnetworks/bvm-cli-test).

-Any Monet Hub specific commands will be implemented here.
-It is advised to use this CLI to interact with a [`monetd`](https://github.com/mosaicnetworks/monetd) instance as some functionality may not be accessible through `bvm-cli-test`
+Any Botcoin Hub specific commands will be implemented here.
+It is advised to use this CLI to interact with a [`botcoin`](https://github.com/BOTCoinNetwork/Botcoin) instance as some functionality may not be accessible through `bvm-cli-test`

-You can read more about `monetd` and how to get started in the documentation [here](https://monetd.readthedocs.io/en/latest/index.html).
+You can read more about `botcoin` and how to get started in the documentation [here](https://botcoin.network/docs/html/index.html).

 ## Installation